 Man, seriously?
 I feel like Kevin McCarthy at the end of Invasion of the Body Snatchers, I want to scream, Don’t you hear it?
 Doesn’t everybody hear it?
 Like I’ve been hurled up to the ceiling, to look down on my shopping self from among the festive, half-tumescent beach balls, loudspeakers blaring beside my ears.

 Instead, staring intently at the coffee (organic, shade-grown or bird-killing, nature-despoiling: it’s up to you), I start to giggle.

 It’s about time, though I’m not entirely sure if it’s victory or surrender.
 And then I feel self-conscious, again.
 For even though it’s okay for the employees to laugh—it’s probably listed in their job duties—it feels wrong for me.
 I almost expect someone to come and, smiling, lead me out of the store by the elbow.

-I reach down and squeeze my bag of Fancy Mixed Nuts, feeling the air inside the package push threateningly against the seam; and I vow that, though I must walk the gauntlet of every item in this store, I will make it to the bananas, I will return with them to the car by the time my father is out of the post office … even one as newly beholden to the gods of efficiency and world-is-flat progress as Trader Joe’s is.
+I reach down and squeeze my bag of Fancy Mixed Nuts, feeling the air inside the package push threateningly against the seam; and I vow that, though I must walk the gauntlet of every item in this store, I will make it to the bananas, I will return with them to the car by the time my father is out of the post office.

 Besides, I have to know what brand-stamped global treasures the next aisle might hold.
 What desires will I discover?
 What half-naked natives will I see dancing when I spread apart the plastic leaves?
 This: Reduced Guilt Kettle Chips!
 Right next to the South African Style Potato Chips!
 Hilarious ironies of product placement!
 And this: Giant Peruvian Inca Corn!
 Who knew such a thing existed?
 And how did they get these giant Peruvians into the country?